saumets/dws/README.rst

 Basically clone your existing Drupal 7 site / repository into the local ./src folder.
 I'll tweak it into a default startup from scratch scaffold when time permits.

-**NOTE**: You'll notice from current clone that I have a process where my web root folder is */var/www/html/docroot*.
+**NOTE**: You'll notice after cloning that I have a process where my web root folder is */var/www/html/docroot*.
 You'll further notice this if you examine the */cnt/apache/sites-enabled/* folder.
 Tweak as you wish!

 **COMING SOON**: *Wordpress* scaffold coming shortly.